LadyCaldlow/LadyCaldlow.github.io/content/thm/Hijack.md

 ## Initial Foothold
--Trying to log into the website using the username `admin` and the password `admin` reveals that a user with this name exists but the password is incorrect.
+- Trying to log into the website using the username `admin` and the password `admin` reveals that a user with this name exists but the password is incorrect.
 Trying this multiple times using default passwords reveals that you only have 5 tries before the system locks you out for 300 seconds.
--You can now try and create a user account to see if there are any parameters, such as cookies, that are present for a user.
+- You can now try and create a user account to see if there are any parameters, such as cookies, that are present for a user.

 ![image](https://github.com/LadyCaldlow/LadyCaldlow.github.io/assets/162819648/14d4b92e-6253-480b-8875-90ec8c02f3c2)

 - You find that there is indeed a cookie for the user that is logged in.
-Examining this cookies reveals that it is encoded in base64.
+Examining this cookie reveals that it is encoded in base64.
 By decoding it, it can be seen that the cookie is in the format `user:password` where the password is hashed in MD5.

 ![image](https://github.com/LadyCaldlow/LadyCaldlow.github.io/assets/162819648/6bb348c5-b3f3-4438-9b9e-041e48e54738)